edtechjeff/HowTo/HowTo/Intune/Apps/Windows/Winget/readme.md

 # Winget to Install applications in Intune

-## In the following documentation you will find examples of how you can install and detect applications via Winget.
+## In the following folders you will find examples of how you can install and detect applications via Winget.

 ## The basic script used as part of detection script